Tel: 01427 872154

-I learned to work with reiki as the technique tends to heighten the positive effects of reflexology.
-I offer reiki as a stand alone therapy and I also often use it within a reflexology session, depending upon the needs of the client.
+I learned to work with reiki as the technique heightens the positive effects of reflexology.
+The Reiki technique works with our energy system which often leaves people with a calm sense of self along with a feeling of peace and self acceptance.
+I offer reiki as a stand alone therapy and I also use it within or in combination with a reflexology session, depending upon the needs of the client.

-Within a reflexology session, as well as using reiki, I draw upon acupressure in order to work with the pressure points along the energy meridians of the body.
+Within a reflexology session, I draw upon acupressure in order to work with the pressure points along the energy meridians of the body.
 All of the meridians, or energy pathways which go to and from the feet, pass through all of the major organs of the body.
 That is one of the reasons why working the feet is so good for us, often improving energy levels and helping us to feel better in ourselves, plus so much more!